-Reverse mortgages are only available to certain people who meet very specific requirements.
-It is a controversial loan type that has seen some negative press as the loans are not always created fairly and can sometimes cost people a lot more money than they expected.
-Some people have lost money and investments because they didn’t work with the right service provider or read the fine print attached to their reverse mortgage.
+Reverse mortgages have the potential to offer a solid financial foundation for the future, and a better retirement for many.
+That said, these special mortgages are only available to certain people who meet very specific requirements and are also often seen as controversial in the press - the accusation tends to be that the loans are not always created fairly and can cost people a lot more money than they expect.
+Indeed, some people have lost money and investments because they didn’t work with the best reverse mortgage companies or read the fine print attached to their reverse mortgage first.

-While these loans can offer you a superb and solid financial foundation in the future, they are also a really wonderful way of managing your retirement.
 To ensure that you really do achieve your goals of a relaxed and profitable retirement, you need to know what reverse mortgages are, how they work, and what qualities your service provider should possess.
-If you know exactly what to expect, then you will go into the process with open eyes and a solid financial foundation.
+If you know exactly what to expect, then you will go into the process with open eyes and a firm knowledge base from which to begin.

 The reverse mortgage process